info201b-au2022/project-mynahshetty11/docs/p01-proposal.md

 Benefit: A lot of death and sickness can be avoided with better water quality amongst all countries.
 Overall, a benefit involves ethics, ensuring that clean water is a basic human right.
 It is the right thing to do to advocate.

-Stakeholders:
+Stakeholders: Here are tbe stakeholders:

-Direct: The people directly affected would be the ones that are using the water systems.
+* Direct: The people directly affected would be the ones that are using the water systems.
 This could be families, people, or other inhabitants.

-Indirect: The government, who are affected by the opinion of their citizens.
+* Indirect: The government, who are affected by the opinion of their citizens.
 The workers that provide the facilities as they are the ones monitoring it.

 ## Research Questions